aschreff/personal-website/README.md

 3. Run `npm start`
 4. The app should start running at localhost:3000.

+## Prettier

+This app uses prettier to streamline code style / spacing.

 ## Ant Design

 I use the Ant Design component library for this project.